 Hey Match-heads, Shag here!
 Today our good friend Tim Wallace continues his monthly coverage of DC’s weekly event, The New 52: Futures End!
 If you missed the previous installments, click here!
 Warning, Tim’s entries contain SPOILERS for the related issues of The New 52: Futures End.
 Consider yourself warned!
 Be sure to follow Tim’s regular work over on his exceptional site, Kord Industries: A Blue Beetle Blog!
 Get all your Ted Kord, Jaime Reyes, and Dan Garrett goodness there!
 You can also stalk Tim on Twitter, Facebook, and Google Plus.
 And now, let’s turn it over to Tim…

-Shag here again – Wow!
-What an ending!
+Shag here again!
 That’s it for this month!
 Thanks again to Tim for this fantastic coverage!
 Next month Tim will return with further coverage of, The New 52: Futures End!
 Let us know what you think of this weekly series in the comments.

 Support Firestorm (and Kord Industries)!
 Fan the flame!